 Sustainable living

-We explore where clothes, x-rays, polystyrene, electronics, small metal items and bicycles go once you drop them off at Recycle It Saturday.
+We explore where clothes, x-rays, blister packs, electronics, small metal items and bicycles go once you drop them off.

-Nearly 880 residents attended Recycle It Saturday in February 2024 and diverted 20.2 tonnes from landfill.
-That's about 23kg per person.
+Nearly 850 residents attended Recycle It Saturday in August 2024 and diverted 16.2 tonnes from landfill.
+That's just over 19kg per person.

-The next Recycle It Saturday is on Saturday 18 May from 9am to 3pm at Alexandra Canal Depot and is open to City of Sydney, Waverley and Woollahra council residents only.
+The next Recycle It Saturday is on Saturday 23 November from 9am to 3pm at Alexandra Canal Depot and is open to City of Sydney, Waverley and Woollahra council residents only.
+We’ll ask for your address and check that it’s in these local council areas before we can accept your items.

 Find out what you can drop off and remember to group items into different boxes or bags beforehand, so they’re easy for us to sort on the day.
 We recommend old cardboard boxes, which you can leave with us for recycling.